Parafernalha/Parafernalha/README.md

 <div align="center">
 <h2><details>
-<summary>Languages and tools that i often use in the day-to-day life</summary>
+<summary>Languages and tools that i often use in the day-to-day life